stevenelleman/tandem/docs/spec.md

 ```
 v5 = f(s4, f(s3, f(s2, f(s1, s0))))
 ```
 The fifth version of the doc is the product of its constituent sources. `f()` expresses how the sources relate to each other, which can be expressed through the `replace` method.
 While a scope can be a simple collection of sources, in the case of a document it also expresses some relationship between the sources.
 I suspect (emphasis on suspect) the power of scopes will only be fully realized if we can generalize and express relationships between sources such that different scopes could produce wholly different end-documents in a meaningful way.
-To see an example of this, jump to the [Scope Example](#scope-example).

 Books are linear because a graph-document is inconceivable to publish.
 Speaking (i.e. the source of language) has a vital timing component: two words cannot be spoken at once (and to a lesser extent two thoughts cannot be fully conceived at once), consequently the structure of language is linear (vis-a-vis sentences).
 This is not true with writing.
 Reading is time-agnostic, in the sense that _two things can be spoken at once_ in a document.
 This software will allow the emergence of graph-based documents where narratives can branch and re-emerge seemlessly: braid docs.
 This is already what fanfiction, comics, research, and the Bible are.
 They are interweaving stories written by many authors often following (and bounded by) some larger overarching narrative.

-Let's imagine a scenario where we have an old-school text document like Lord of the Rings.
-Single author, no references to external scopes.
-Now let's imagine a fan-fiction community growing around that document, branching off (and branching back in!) at every conceivable point of the document.
-For scopes to be powerful they will need to be able to express the base document, the entire braided fan-fiction universe document, and all the sub-story documents in a simple way.

-In my current thinking, an end-document is imagined as a chain of transformations of its constituent sources.
-Philosophically, the "edge" is a functional transformation, applied to the current version of the end-document and a newly created source.
-This feels philosophically compelling, the process of observation _always_ distorts, and the edge denotes that transformation.
-This example assumes that a scope is append-only and "moving forward in time".
-Ideally we will generalize the functional transformations to allow for documents that do not share this same assumption.

-If you jump to the [Scope Example](#scope-example) you can see this in action.

-A scope must be able to express relationships between sources.
-It must also be able to express relationships between scopes.
-Wikipedia is a top-down encyclopedia: it starts with a topic and then fills in the topic with text, images, and external references.
-Scope-on-scopes could allow bottom-up encyclopedic knowledge simply by taking smaller, more specific scopes and aggregating them into a larger scope.
-Initially one way of thinking about this is set logic.
-Can scopes that use other scopes produce end-documents?
-Should it be allowed to make an end-document from its chapter scopes?
-This is one example of an end-documents from constituent scopes.
-I can more easily picture it as an aggregation and categorization tool.
-This is a known unknown that I note in the [Known Unknown section](#known-unknowns).

-Can sources be deleted?
-Instinctively I am highly highly against source deletion.
-History feels like something sacred, and it feels highly destructive.
-When `doc2` references `doc1` it feels like the `doc2` at the very least the source should be completely persistent.
-I could be convinced that the version of `doc1` used at the time of the reference could be "hidden" but I'm also against that.
-The idea of the latest version of a document being converted to a private scope seems very reasonable to me, provided all earlier version retain the exact same privacy setting.

-#### Transformation Examples
-Transformation | UI | Explanation
-1. New source | Highlight | a new source is created from a version of the end-document of a specific scope.
-Why is a new source necessary?
-Why not reference the versioned end-document directly?
-Going back to the philosophy section, the enclosure itself is a transformation that must be made explicit in a source.
-2. Reference | Embedded Source | The embedded source would relate to a source that enclosed a specific scope version.
-3. Replace | Edit | Document appendments and additions can both be described with the `replace` method
-4. Branch | The document _branches_ | In the graph-doc the document splits, which will likely be represented as a bidirectional link  [WIP: Not sure how to think of this, but it seems like an important transformation.
-Currently seems like it would require the concept of separate scopes to work - this is still assuming the end-document is a text-blob, rather than an actual text graph... food for thought...]

-Other transformation ideas:
-- Hook/Flag
-- Todo

-For this idea to work, all file-types must be able to fit into _our_ system, not the other way around.

-#### Deletion

-### Plaintext

-### Scopes
+__Example:__

 Let's imagine a scientific paper.
 The paper is broken into different chapters, but the edits for each chapters were not made in order; the author went back to edit previous chapters.